Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean

 Let $\XX$ be a locally finite simplicial tree without terminal vertices, and let $X=|\XX|_1$ be its geometric realisation.
 Let $\Ga$ be a nonelementary discrete subgroup of $\Aut(\XX)$.

-In Section \ref{subsec:quantumgraph}, we define an operator ${\bf \Delta}_c$ on the functions defined on the set of vertices of the quotient graph of groups $\Ga\dbs\XX$ endowed with a system of conductances $c:\Ga\bs E\XX\ra\RR$.
-This operator is the infinitesimal generator of the random walk on $\Ga\dbs\XX$ associated with the (normalised) exponential of this system of conductances.
+In Section \ref{subsec:quantumgraph}, given a (logarithmic) system of conductances $c:\Ga\bs E\XX\ra\RR$, we define an operator ${\bf \Delta}_c$ on the functions defined on the set of vertices of the quotient graph of groups $\Ga\dbs\XX$.
+This operator is the infinitesimal generator\footnote{More precisely, it is the infinitesimal generator of the continuous time random process on the graph $\Ga\bs\XX$ whose co-called ``discrete skeleton'' or ``jump chain'' is the aforementioned random walk.
+The process waits an exponentially distributed time with parameter $1$ at a vertex $x$, then instantaneously jumps along an edge $e$ starting from $x$ with probability $i(e)e^{c(e)}/\deg_c(x)$.
+See for instance \cite[\S 2.1.2]{AldFil14}.} of the random walk on $\Ga\dbs\XX$ associated with the (normalised) exponential of this system of conductances.
 When $\Ga$ is torsion free and the system of conductances vanishes, the construction recovers the standard Laplace operator on the graph $\Ga\bs\XX$.

-Under appropriate anti-reversibility assumptions on the system of conductances, using techniques of Sullivan and Coornaert-Papadopoulos, we prove that the total mass of the Patterson densities is a positive eigenvector for the operator ${\bf \Delta}_c$ associated with the system of conductances.
+Under appropriate antireversibility assumptions on the system of conductances $c$, using techniques of Sullivan and Coornaert-Papadopoulos, we prove that the total mass of the Patterson densities is a positive eigenvector for the operator ${\bf \Delta}_c$ associated with $c$.

-In Section \ref{subsec:harmonicmeasure}, we study the nonsymmetric nearest neighbour random walks on $V\XX$ associated with anti-reversible systems of conductivities, and we show that the Patterson densities are the harmonic measures of these random walks.
+In Section \ref{subsec:harmonicmeasure}, we study the nonsymmetric nearest neighbour random walks on $V\XX$ associated with antireversible systems of conductivities, and we show that the Patterson densities are the harmonic measures of these random walks.